 The main contributions of this paper are:

-We present a detailed overview of (the)A existing algorithms and literature.
+We present a detailed overview of the existing algorithms and literature.

-We compare several existing algorithms with quantitative measurements.
+We compare two algorithms with quantitative measurements.

-We implement several algorithms in TinyOS on the TelosB platform.
+We researched the influence of the orientation of a node compared to a node with an external antenna

 We present Senseless, a software framework to manage these WSN localization algorithms

 We interface this framework to SCALA, a localization middleware project.

-The rest of the paper will be organized as follows: chapter two summarizes related work, and provides an overview of suitable algorithms and work that contributes (do you mean “… of the suitable algorithms and work that contribute…”, i.e. both the algorithms and work contribute to the building of a good algorithm; or “… of suitable algorithms and of the work that contributes to…”, meaning only the work contributes to the building of a good algorithm?) to building a good algorithm; chapter three presents the various algorithms that we have implemented and tested, and our software framework; in chapter four the results are presented and we conclude in chapter five.
+The rest of the paper will be organized as follows: chapter two summarizes related work, and provides an overview of the suitable algorithms and work that contribute to building a good algorithm; chapter three presents the various algorithms that we have implemented and tested, and our software framework; in chapter four the results are presented and we conclude in chapter five.

 Related work

-Manually assigning the location of a node is a time consuming =S and expensive job, and therefore a self-configuring method where nodes discover their neighbors and use them to estimate the distance to their neighbors.

-Sorted RSSI Quantization (SRangeQ) is a distributed algorithm and is insensitive to RSSI error on range estimation.
-It makes use of blind nodes that are in range of the anchor node and thus can locate his =R position, to find his =R own location.

 The amount of literature on this topic is quite substantial.
-If we limit ourselves to algorithms which use RSS, the topic becomes more manageable.
+It becomes more manageable If we limit ourselves to three categories: ranging algorithms, location estimation and frameworks.
 Limited surveys on this topic do exist; however, they fail to point out a superior algorithm and provide few quantitative comparisons, so further investigation is required.

+1.

+Sum Dist is a distributed multihop algorithm that makes use of the hop count as a primitive distance metric.
+The distance to the anchors is determined by simply adding the ranges (RSSI) encountered at each hop during the network flood.
+The downside of this algorithm is that the range errors rise exponentially when the beacon travels over multiple hops.
+In large networks with little anchor nodes, it will lead to poor ranging.
+A good alternative is DV-hop.
+It makes use of the topological information; counting the hops instead.
+When the topology of the network is very irregular, the ranging will be very inaccurate because of the high variance in hop distance.
+First the anchor nodes broadcast a beacon message to the blind node, which will forward the message to blind nodes that are out or range of the anchors after filling in the measured RSSI in the path length

+The most simple solution for determining the distance to the anchors is simply adding the ranges encountered at each hop during the network flood

+The paper “RSS-based location estimation with unknow pathloss model” dynamically estimates the distance-power gradient; parameter of the radio propagation pathloss model.
+It adapts automatically to the environment, thus eliminating the need for extensive channel measurements.

+Sorted RSSI Quantization [3] is a connectivity based algorithm that uses hop and RSSI as a ranging method.
+It multiplies a hop by the radio range or a chosen distance.
+It sorts the obtained RSSI and applies a quantizer that represents a level of range in the hop.
+This makes the algorithm insensitive to RSSI errors.2.

+2.

+Centroid localization is a simple approach for coarse grained localization.
+All blind nodes calculate their position as the centroid of the anchor nodes within their communication range.
+This algorithm has a low accuracy because it does not use signal strength to denote the range.
+Many solutions exist to make CL more accurate like Weighted centroid localization (WCL)[Improved weighted centroid localization in smart ubiquitous environments] and Modifief Weighted Centroid Localization.

 A noteworthy survey is [K Langendoen.] by K. Langendoen.
 This survey describes three algorithms: